List of alien races in DC Comics: Thanagarian Snare Beasts

 The Thanagarian Snare Beasts are giant spider-like aliens from the planet Thanagar.
-Kevin Smith's unproduced film Superman Lives was intended to include a monster called a "Thanagarian Snare Beast" which resembled an Earth spider.
-The monster was created to satisfy the demands of producer Jon Peters, who insisted that Superman battle a giant spider.
-Warner Bros.
-Entertainment, Inc. asked Smith to change its name to not refer to it as a spider.
+They were originally created for Kevin Smith's unproduced film Superman Lives, which would have had Superman (portrayed by Nicolas Cage) fight one, as requested by producer Jon Peters.
+However, Warner Bros. asked Smith to change its name to not refer to it as a spider.
+Though the film was ultimately cancelled, the concept was referenced in the 2023 film The Flash where an alternate universe version of Superman (portrayed by Cage) fights a Thanagarian Snare Beast.

 Tharrians

-The Tharrians are humans who share the same metahuman talent, the power of cold manipulation.
-They come from the ancient Earth colony Tharr.
+The Tharrians are humans from the colony Tharr who possess the metahuman ability of cold manipulation.
 Polar Boy of the Legion of Super-Heroes is their representative.

+Tharrians in other media

+Justice League Adventures features a Tharrian named General Eklu who operates as Polar Lord.
+He is the leader of the Cold Warriors, which consist of Mr. Freeze, Captain Cold, Icicle, Killer Frost, Minister Blizzard, Cryonic Man, and Snowman.

 Thermoids

 The Thermoids are former natives of Jupiter's moons, who later moved to the rings of Saturn.
 They and the Icoids originated outside the Solar System.

 Thorons

 The Thorons of Thoron are a race of technologically advanced humanoids who hail from the same solar neighborhood as the Kryptonians, and possess similar abilities.
-They are represented by Halk Kar, a Thoron who once believed that he was "Superman's older brother".
+They are represented by Halk Kar, a Thoron who once believed that he was Superman's brother.